WizardBoyd/Portfolio/content/projects/Pamboozled.md

 ## Status

-The Current Status of this project is complete as it was only meant to showcase off simple socket programming concepts so I don't intend to take this game idea further
+The Current Status of this project is complete as it was submitted as part of a university module (I may revisit in the future and do a remake)

 ## Summary of work